 Acequia del Molino (Mill’s Irrigation channel), El Burgo (Unique Site and Hydraulic heritage)

-This medieval irrigation channel used to supply with water a flour mill that is in ruins today.
-It flows along the banks of the River Turón.
-The river is called El Burgo from its source until the town, when it gets its new name, pure waters and a lush bank.
-The small town of El Burgo could not exist without the river that made of it a farming town whose industry depends on the power of water and mills.
-Nowadays, it also provides it with drinking water.
+This medieval irrigation canal used to supply water to a flour mill—now in ruins—and flows along the banks of the Turón River.
+The stretch spanning from the spring to the village is known as El Burgo River, boasting pure waters and lush banks.
+The small village of El Burgo could not subsist without the river, which made of it a farming village whose only industry depended on water power (mills).
+Nowadays, it also provides villagers with drinking water.

-The trail that starts at the Acequia del Molino allows us to enjoy beautiful views of the River Turón, its fish and turtles.
+The trail that starts at the Acequia del Molino allows us to enjoy beautiful views over the Turón River, brimming with fish and turtles.
 There is, as well, the gorgeous landscape that stretches from the top of the mountains Sierra de la Cabrilla or the Sierra Prieta to their bottom.